mfthomps/Labtainers/docs/labdesigner.md

 Docker Lab Designer User Guide
 ==============================

-This manual is intended for use by lab designers intending to create or adapt labs to use the Docker Lab framework.
+This manual is intended for use by lab designers looking to create or adapt labs to use the Docker Lab Framework.
-The framework is intended for use with labs designed for Linux environments, and it is built around standard Linux Docker containers.
+The framework is targeted for use with labs designed for Linux environments, and it is built around standard Linux Docker containers.

 Deploying cyber security labs using this framework